loreweaver-xyz/llm-weaver/README.md

 ## How to Use

-Follow the crate level documentation in [lib.rs](https://docs.rs/loreweaver/latest/loreweaver/) for a detailed explanation of how to use the library.
+Follow the [crate level documentation](https://docs.rs/loreweaver/latest/loreweaver/) for a detailed explanation of how to use the library.

 ## Contribution